 Funder: National Science Foundation

 This project seeks to develop theoretical frameworks for how water and health systems adapt to and learn from risks associated with water system-based disruptions to enhance resiliency.
-This will be done through the completion of three objectives: 1.
+This is being accomplished through the completion of three objectives: 1.
 Identify the range of risks and disruptions in water and public health systems in urban areas and assess the extent to which the systems possess characteristics of resilience; 2.
 Evaluate how the public engages with drinking water and public health systems; and 3.
 Model how drinking water and public health systems respond to water system disruptions.
-Case studies will be conducted on recent disruptions in cities and tribal communities, which will be used to build on existing resilience frameworks with a coupled model of these two interdependent systems of how these systems jointly function and adapt to risks and hazards
+Case studies are being conducted on recent disruptions in cities and tribal communities, which will be used to build on existing resilience frameworks with a coupled model of these two interdependent systems of how these systems jointly function and adapt to risks and hazards.

 Wayne State University: Suicide Prevention Initiative Evaluation